Universality in minor-closed graph classes: Preliminaries

-A graph class $\GG$ has \defn{linear colouring numbers} if there is a constant $c$ such that $\col_r(G)\leq cr$ for every $G\in\GG$ and for every $r\in \NN$.
 For example, van~den~Heuvel~et~al.~\citep{HOQRS17} proved the following results (always for every $r\in\NN$): Every finite planar graph $G$ satisfies $\col_r(G) \leq 5r+1$.
 More generally, every finite graph $G$ with Euler genus $g$ satisfies $\col_r(G) \leq (4g+5)r + 2g+1$.
 Even more generally, for $t\geq 4$, every finite $K_t$-minor-free graph $G$ satisfies $\col_r(G) \leq \binom{t-1}{2} (2r+1)$.
-The proofs of these results depend on the following lemma, which we will use in our proof of \cref{KtMinorFreeNoSubdiv}.
+The proofs of these results depend on the following lemma, which we use in the proof of \cref{KtMinorFreeNoSubdiv}.

-\begin{lem}[\citep{HOQRS17}] Let $G$ be a finite graph that has a connected partition $\PART=\{A_1,A_2,\dots,A_n\}$ such that for each part $A_i\in\PART$, there are at most $d$ neighbouring parts $A_j\in N_{G/\PART}(A_i)$ with $j<i$, and $V(A_i)$ is the union of the vertex-sets of $p$ geodesic paths in $G-(A_1\cup\dots\cup A_{i-1})$.
+\begin{lem}[{ \citep[Lemmas~3.2~and~3.4]{HOQRS17}}] Let $G$ be a finite graph that has a connected partition $\PART=\{A_1,A_2,\dots,A_n\}$ such that for each part $A_i\in\PART$, there are at most $d$ neighbouring parts $A_j\in N_{G/\PART}(A_i)$ with $j<i$, and $V(A_i)$ is the union of the vertex-sets of $p$ geodesic paths in $G-(A_1\cup\dots\cup A_{i-1})$.
 Then $\col_r(G) \leq p(d+1)(2r+1)$. \end{lem}